 Use Functional Baskets

 Typically, you keep cleaning supplies and other household products in your under-sink area.
 In this case, baskets and bins are your best friend.
 Because they are open at the top, they can fit items of multiple sizes, which is generally the case when it comes to cleaning supplies that come in a variety of bottles.
 Find cheap baskets at the dollar store.
 If you need guidance, follow Neat House Sweet Home’s lead.

 03 of 09

 As the organization experts at The Home Edit say, label everything.
-OK, maybe not everything, but label most things.
-If you have a label maker already, go nuts.
-If not, use letter stickers, write with a permanent marker, or create your own labels with a paper cutting machine.
+If you have a label maker already, be sure to put it to good use.
+If not, use letter stickers, write with a permanent marker, or create your own labels with a paper-cutting machine.
 Separate your under-sink items into different containers and label them accordingly so you can find what you need easily.

 04 of 09